tbrumbaugh5396/my-amazing-programming-language/docs/technical_specifications/perfect_programming_language.md

+# Perfect Programming Language
-# Perfect Programming Language Theory with Domain Theory, Lattice Structure, Types, and Reflection
+Programming Language Theory with Domain Theory, Lattice Structure, Types, and Reflection

-## 1. Overview
+## Introduction
 [Table of Contents](#table-of-contents)

 This document formalizes a theory of a "perfect programming language" as a **generative system with multiple-metrics and hierarchicies over computations**, including domain-theoretic structure, lattices, fixed points, types, macros, and reflection.